The Travel Guide to Beqa & Pacific Harbour on a Budget© FijiPocketGuide.com

 Snorkelling

 How can you come to Fiji and not go snorkelling?
-The Pacific Harbour is close to the Beqa Lagoon, which is a protected area for marine life.
-This makes it a hell of a lively area to snorkel with tropical fish, vibrant corals and even sometimes some welcome surprises like turtles!
-While the use of snorkelling gear for snorkelling off the beach is free at accommodations like the Lawaki Beach House and the Uprising Beach Resort, it’s worth paying a little extra for a boat trip to the Beqa Lagoon.
-Sea Fiji Reefs runs snorkelling tours with all the equipment and transport included, as well as a few light and yummy refreshments.
-Find out more about Sea Fiji Reefs on Viator and Tripadvisor.
+The Pacific Harbour is just off the famous Beqa Lagoon, a protected area for marine life.
+It’s a lively area to snorkel with tropical fish, vibrant coral gardens and even sometimes some welcome surprises like turtles!
+While the use of snorkelling gear for snorkelling off the beach is free at budget accommodations like the Lawaki Beach House (they have a marine-protected area about 25 m from the beach on Beqa Island), as well as some waterfront resorts on the Pacific Harbour, it’s worth paying a little extra for a boat trip to the Beqa Lagoon.
+Sea Fiji Reefs runs snorkelling tours to some great spots with all the equipment and transport included, as well as a few light and yummy refreshments.
+Alternatively, check out the budget-friendly snorkelling trip to Pearl Reef, just a five-minute boat ride from shore, with Tropic Magic.

 Kayaking

 Explore the coast and experience the tranquillity of kayaking from your resort or homestay.
 With clear waters, it’s common to see fish and other marine life just below your kayak.
-Kayaks are free to use with resorts like the Uprising Beach Resort and Lawaki Beach House.
-Ask your resort where are the best places to kayak to.
+Kayaks are free to use with budget resorts like the Uprising Beach Resort and Lawaki Beach House, as well as other resorts on the Pacific Harbour.
+Just ask your resort where the best places to kayak are.

 Free and Cheap Land Activities on the Pacific Harbour and Beqa